 Perimeter is an audio visual work by HYENAZ, featuring performances by Mad Kate, Adrienne Teicher, Mmakgosi Kgabi, Martini Cherry Furter and Simon(è) Jaikiriuma Paetau.
 It asks the question: what does it feel like to understand oneself as “just outside” and yet also “just barely inside” an identity, a concept, a philosophy, a group, a family, a home, a situation, a gathering?
 What is the feeling of just barely belonging?
 Both inside and outside?
 What is it like to be “foreign” to a place which is familiar?
 What is foreign inside?

-Perimeter premiered at Come Alive – a multidisciplinary immersive exhibition on sexualities and eroticism at Het Nieuwe Muntgebouw in Utrecht in 2022.
+Perimeter was exhibited at Come Alive – a multidisciplinary immersive exhibition on sexualities and eroticism at Het Nieuwe Muntgebouw in Utrecht in 2022.

 Adrienne Teicher chose the perimeter of her semi-discarded Jewishness; Mad Kate delved into their relationship with her assigned-female body and sisterhood; Mmakgosi Kgabi explored her complex relationship with the feeling of joy; Martini Cherry Furter danced between notions of the “real” and “performative” self and Simon(è) Jaikiriuma Paetau, who lives between Germany and Columbia, chose the perimeter of the peripheric body and the intersecting lines of race, gender and class present in each of their homes.